Supervisor: Supervisor-Neighborhood Tax Center

 Education: Two years of college-level courses or equivalent work experience.

-Skills: Fluent in Spanish a must.
-Strong administrative and communication skills.
+Skills: Strong administrative and communication skills.
 Ability to learn and apply basic tax law concepts and use of tax preparation software.
 Ability to work evenings and Saturdays as needed.
 Maturity, flexibility, initiative, and high ethical standards.
-Prior tax preparation experience a plus.
+Prior tax preparation experience and/or fluency in English and Spanish a plus.

 Experience: Competency with the use of computers.